nocoasty/se_project_aroundtheus/README.md

 ### Introduction

 "Project 3: Around the U.S." is a web design project showcasing the beauty of various locations across the United States through an engaging, responsive photo gallery.
-This project utilizes Grid and Flex .
+The layout is designed with CSS Grid and Flexbox for flexible and efficient arrangement of elements.

 ### Features

-Responsive design for optimal viewing on devices ranging from mobile phones to desktop computers. <br>
+- Responsive design for optimal viewing on devices ranging from mobile phones to desktop computers.
-Interactive photo cards with titles and like buttons.<br>
+- Interactive photo cards with titles and like buttons.
-Clean and structured code adhering to BEM (Block Element Modifier) methodology.<br>
+- Clean and structured code adhering to BEM (Block Element Modifier) methodology.
-Utilizes modern web technologies including HTML5, CSS3, and Normalize.css for cross-browser compatibility.<br>
+- Utilizes modern web technologies including HTML5, CSS3, and Normalize.css for cross-browser compatibility.

 ### Languages and Methods Utilized

-HTML5<br>
+- HTML5
-CSS3<br>
+- CSS3
-Normalize.css<br>
+- Normalize.css
-BEM Methodology<br>
+- BEM Methodology
-Responsive Web Design<br>
+- Responsive Web Design

 ### Usage

-Browse the gallery of photos.<br>
+- Browse the gallery of photos.
-Click the like button on any photo to interact with it.<br>
+- Click the like button on any photo to interact with it.
-Enjoy responsive design that adapts to different screen sizes.
+- Enjoy responsive design that adapts to different screen sizes.

 ### Directory Structure